-Someone who browses a lookbook will spend around twice as much as the average app shopper, and also browse twice as long.
 The interactive design elements provide an engaging experience that drives sales and increases time on site -- while the content communicates authenticity and the brand’s identity.

-2) All Saints User-Generated Content
+2. All Saints

 The images act as a product endorsement from other satisfied customers, and the shoppable elements make it easier to discover the product information necessary to make a purchasing decision.

-The digital publication and luxury eCommerce retailer has continued to attract customers with insider interviews, seasonal trend reports, and style edits -- similar to the content traditionally produced by lifestyle magazines.
+The digital publication and luxury ecommerce retailer has continued to attract customers with insider interviews, seasonal trend reports, and style edits similar to the content traditionally produced by lifestyle magazines.

-Shoppable video has become a hot topic in recent years.
 With video marketing undeniably on the rise, allowing users to shop products directly from videos is an obvious progression to bridge the gap from viewer to customer.

 However, the popularity of inserting shoppable product tags in videos highlighted a critical issue: viewers of shoppable videos weren’t completing as many purchases because checking out would interrupt the viewing experience.